 Because we’re all wearing SPF like it’s a piece of clothing, we’re not being exposed to the sun, and thus we’re not producing much vitamin D on our own.
 We’re certainly not eating much cod liver oil, mackerel or sardines, either, which are some of the main food sources of it.
 And by the way, vitamin D that’s added to milk is NOT the kind that is easily absorbed by us – it’s D2, not D3 – so it’s not doing us much good.
 It can actually even be toxic…

-Here’s a great article by a trusted source on vitamin D. I think his suggestion to take 5,000 IU per day of vitamin D is a little high, though; 2,000 or even 1,000 IU per day is enough, as more than that can tax people’s bodies.
-Get your levels tested (I can do that for you for about $60 through DirectLabs) to see where you’re at.
+Taking somewhere between 2,000 and 5,000 IU per day of vitamin D is recommended by many holistic practitioners.
+Get your levels tested to see where you’re at before you start supplementing.
 You want to be over 60 mg/dL, regardless of what your conventional doc says is good.
 Their standards of healthy blood lab results are often lower than optimal levels.

 If you do end up buying a vitamin D supplement, make sure it’s D3, and make sure it doesn’t have any weird ingredients in it.
-Here’s a good one.
-Since this product is a 5,000 IU dose, you don’t need to take it every day.
-Instead, take it every other day or only on weekdays.
-Have your levels rechecked after about 3 months to see where you’re at.
+After starting a supplement, have your levels rechecked after about 3 months to see where you’re at.

 So there you have it.
 Those are the supplements I most often suggest for people.
 I strongly believe our diet is capable of providing very nicely for us, especially if we vary our diet, eat organic and properly raised foods, and get out in the sun as often as we can (within reason, you bronzy sun worshipers…).